BrightID/TheLAOProposal/actions.md

 BrightID Subscriptions (“Subs”) tokens ([etherscan address](https://etherscan.io/token/0x61CEAc48136d6782DBD83c09f51E23514D12470a)) will be added to the whitelist of tokens that can be held by The LAO.

 ## Investment Proposal
-The LAO will purchase 50,000 dai worth of BrightID Subs from the [sponsorship dashboard](https://sp.brightid.org).
+The LAO will purchase $50,000 worth of BrightID Subs from the [sponsorship dashboard](https://sp.brightid.org).
 Subs are a discounted stream of [sponsorships](https://medium.com/brightid/brightid-sponsorships-5327a8d39f1e) that can be resold to businesses that need BrightID.

 ### BBIZ DAO Agent to purchase Subs
 Because The LAO in its current version lacks agent capabilities, it will use BrightID's administrative DAO (BBIZ DAO) to make the purchase.